Saisons Somatic

 Bodies as agents actively constructing predictions about their world, not passively receiving sensation.

 This frame maps usefully onto the biopsychosocial model and the current literature on predictive processing and pain science.
 It also maps onto somatic-experiential frameworks: what somatic therapists call nervous system regulation, and what manual therapists call tissue tone, are both expressions of the same underlying predictive activity.
-The language differs; the underlying phenomenon does not.
+The vocabulary differs, but as far as I can tell it is the same phenomenon.

 The biodynamic formation

-My clinical formation is in the biodynamic tradition.
-Fulford and Becker shaped how I was trained to attend — with patience, with a quality of listening that precedes any technique decision.
+My clinical formation is in the cranial/biodynamic tradition.
+Drs Fulford, Becker, Wales and Jealous shaped how I was trained to attend — with patience, with a quality of listening that precedes any technique decision.
 That lineage does not mean I work only with breath and tide; it means that the quality of attention I bring into a clinical encounter was formed in a tradition that takes sustained observation seriously as a clinical act.
+I hold my fair share of opinions on those models, but their insistence on open listening is still golden in my view.

 Bach, Bohlen, and observational precision

-Bohlen and Draper-Rodi have kept this orientation alive in clinical contexts where it can look like soft thinking but functions as precision.
+Researchers like Cerritelli and Bohlen have kept this kind of observational precision alive in clinical research.
 Attending to what a person does with difficulty — how they hold it, whether they contract into it, whether they attempt to exit it before it has been fully read — changes what treatment is required and when.
-It is not separate from the somatic; it is another register of the somatic.

 Current research engagement

-I am currently completing a Master's in pain science and person-centred care at Metropolia University of Applied Sciences, Helsinki.
+I am currently completing a Master's in Osteopathy at Metropolia University of Applied Sciences, Helsinki, developing knowledge in neuroscience, enactive approaches, person-centred care, pain science, and sustainable leadership.
 That engagement keeps my clinical reasoning in active conversation with the current literature on central sensitisation, predictive processing, and evidence-informed practice in manual therapy.

 The research does not replace the clinical orientation described above — it refines it.
 Central sensitisation, allostatic load, and the evidence base for manual therapy are not separate topics from enactive cognition and biodynamic formation.
-They are the same territory mapped at different scales and in different vocabularies.
+To me they are the same territory, mapped at different scales.
 My interest is in where those vocabularies converge and where they genuinely diverge — and what that means for a clinical encounter.

 What this means in practice